History of Chinese Herbal Medicine

 A year earlier, Chinese archaeologists discovered the tomb of a Later Han (25 to 220 CE) physician in Wu-Wei County, Kansu Province.
 The grave contained 92 wooden bamboo slips, which provided important pharmaceutical data.
 The medical records included a list of some thirty prescriptions, which featured about a hundred drugs.
 It is evident from the extant material that some three centuries after the burial of the Han elite at Mawangdui, Chinese herbal medicine had developed to an increased level of therapeutic sophistication.
 This development was to continue and in 500 CE, the first extensive materia medica or compendium of herbal substances was published.
 It was the work of the Daoist adept Taohong Jing and had 364 entries.

 By 1596, the Ben Cao Gang Mu of the Ming medical literatus Li Shizhen (1518-1593) exemplified the apogee of Chinese herbalism.
-Published three years after his demise, this Grand Materia Medica contained no less that 1892 entries.
+Published three years after his demise, this Grand Materia Medica contained no less than 1892 entries.
 In the succeeding centuries of the Imperial Era, Chinese herbal medicine continued to develop.
 Despite the temporary setbacks incurred following the collapse of the Manchu Dynasty in 1911, it remains on equal footing with biomedicine in China today.
-So to, it is now of interest to those seeking a more natural approach to their medical problems in many countries outside the People's Republic of China.
+So, to, it is now of interest to those seeking a more natural approach to their medical problems in many countries outside the People's Republic of China.

 Since the 1980s, increased migration to Australia from the People's Republic of China, Government support for multiculturalism, and the growing popularity of Chinese herbalism within the wider Australian community has led to widespread acceptance of TCM as an avenue of primary health care.